 See Updating OpenOps.

-Cloud Templates
+Cloud templates

 On localhost, cloud templates may not be able to load when using the Safari browser.

-Configuring Slack Approvals
+Configuring Slack approvals

 If you would like to run a workflow that uses Slack approvals, please follow the steps: